Taylor is a bird and animal enthusiast. She writes about animal care and health.

 A blood, or "pin" feather, is a newly growing feather that tends to be very painful.
-They can be identified by the bulbous, thick shape and the blood that is visibly flowing within it.
-It is entirely normal for any bird to have these feathers, especially during molting season.
+This type of feather can be identified by its bulbous, thick shape and the blood that is visibly flowing within it.
+It is entirely normal for any bird to have one, especially during molting season.

 These types of feathers are also very fragile and break easily.
 This can happen if a bird becomes frightened or bumps into something.
 When they break, they will bleed profusely and may even cause death.
 It's essential that the bleeding is stopped before the bird is in danger.